malcprentice/malcprentice.github.io/0-source/Projects - write an essay about ethical consumption.md

 # Project Unit 3 (Class April 27, Homework due May 11)
 ### Aim of class
-We will learn how to make a better outline
+We will improve out outline
-* I will share the essay outline template
+* Outline templates
-* I will talk about Arrangement - planning your essay
+* Arrangement - planning your essay
-* I will talk about Invention - using sources in academic essays

 ### Homework
 Look at the outline.
 You have done the __BOLD BITS__ already.
 * Read the rules and suggestions below
 * Read SIX MORE THINGS before the next WRITING class (Monday May 11)
 * Research Four things - __Description, Problems, Solutions, Responses to Solutions__
-* Add <red>details</red> to your outline
+* Add <red>detail</red> to your outline
 * TYPE your notes.
 Use outline format.
 ** Keywords and short phrases.
 ** Don't write sentences yet.